gil2rok/radsketch/README.md

 Currently, I will be using common datasets, like MINST, Fashion MINST, and Iris.
 I will later begin to use datasets from kaggle that have (slightly) more complicated data.
 After I will look for other, less clean data to practice data pre-processing on.

 Additionally, I will be learning and using common ML libraries like numpy, sklearn, pandas, etc. I want to gain familiarity with them and expect to use them for implementing many algorithms.
 I also want to learn about libraries for specific domains/algorithms like KGBoost, Catboost, etc.

+Lastly, I will be doing most of these projects in Google Colab, basically google's version of Jupyter Notebooks.